5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 **Suggestion**: Use Ethernet during macOS installation.
 If you don't have access to Ethernet, add the correct [`AirportItlw.kext`](https://github.com/OpenIntelWireless/itlwm/releases) for the desired macOS version you want to install and disable `itlwm.kext`.

+#### Enabling Hibernation
+- In config.plist:
+	- Change `HibernateMode` to `Auto`
+- In System:
+	- Preferences: Disable Power Nap
+	- In Terminal: `sudo pmset -a hibernatemode 25`
+	- In Terminal: `sudo pmset -a standby 1`

 ## Deployment
 ### If macOS is installed already
 - Put the EFI folder on a FAT32 formatted USB stick